 If you’re looking for a local realtor who can provide on-the-ground insights into Nevada’s best retirement cities, our friends at Clever Real Estate can help.
 Clever offers a free service that matches you with the best real estate agents from Keller Williams, RE/MAX, Century21, and other top-rated brokers.

-In Nevada, you can get up to 0.5% cash back after closing when you buy a house — just for finding a fantastic real estate agent through Clever!
-And if you need to sell your current home, Clever can introduce you to local agents who work for pre-negotiated listing fees of just 1%.
-The average Clever seller saves $9,000!
+In Nevada, you can get cash back after closing when you buy a house — just for finding a fantastic real estate agent through Clever!
+And if you need to sell your current home, Clever can introduce you to local agents who work for pre-negotiated listing fees of just 1.5%.
+The average Clever seller saves $7,000!

 Nevada Taxes for Retirees